fairlearn/fairlearn/docs/user_guide/mitigation.rst

         X_{\text{tfm}} = \alpha X_{\text{filtered}} + (1-\alpha) X_{\text{orig}}

 Note that the lack of correlation does not imply anything about statistical dependence.
+In particular, since correlation measures linear relationships, it might still be possible that non-linear relationships exist in the data.
 Therefore, we expect this to be most appropriate as a preprocessing step for (generalized) linear models.
-Furthermore, since correlation measures linear relationships, it might still be possible that non-linear relationships exist in the data.

 In the example below, a subset of the `adult dataset <https://www.openml.org/d/1590>`_ is loaded and the correlation between sex and the non-sensitive features is removed.